celery/celery/docs/userguide/optimizing.rst

 have a buffer as small as 64kb but on recent Linux versions the buffer size is 1MB (can only be changed system wide).

-You can disable this prefetching behavior by enabling the :option:`-Ofair` worker option:
+You can disable this prefetching behavior by enabling the :option:`-Ofair <celery worker -O>` worker option:

 .. code-block:: console